-As there are various reasons or methods how a scar can be caused, there are also different types of scars.
-Scars can appear as a pitted hole in the skin, a fine line or shape depending on the injury caused or scars can even be caused by an abnormal tissue overgrowth.
+As there are various reasons or methods for how a scar can be caused, there are also different types of scars.
+Scars can appear as a pitted hole in the skin, a fine line or shape depending on the injury caused or scars can even be caused by abnormal tissue overgrowth.
 Scars may develop anywhere on the body and vary depending on their structure.
 Below we explore the different types of external scars in more detail.

-The most common of scars for people to endure would be the normal, fine-line scars.
+The most common scars for people to endure would be the normal, fine-line scars.
 These appear after a minor injury, such as a cut, that heals and gradually leaves behind a small imprint of the wound that will gradually flatten and fade over time.
 The amount by which it will fade would be dependent on the depth and severity of the injury or wound.
 A fine-line scar may never truly fade, but these scars are not usually painful, although they may feel itchy for some time after the healing process.

-Keloid scars can be identified through being purple or red in color and give the appearance of a raised surface above the skin.
+Keloid scars can be identified by being purple or red in color and give the appearance of a raised surface above the skin.
 This occurs when there is an excess in collagen production at the site of the initial wound.
 This excess leads to tissue overgrowth above the skin level, which is the cause of the raised appearance of the scar on top of the skin.
 The most identifying factor of a keloid scar is that even after the wound is healed, the scar can grow larger than the original size of the wound.
 Keloid scars can bring discomfort through pain or itchiness, especially when formed near a joint as this may restrict movement.

 Hypertrophic scars are similar to keloid scars in that they too are formed as a result of excess collagen production at the site of the wound or injury.
-However, unlike keloid scars they do not continue to grow beyond the boundary of the original wound or injury.
+However, unlike keloid scars, they do not continue to grow beyond the boundary of the original wound or injury.
 They appear on the wound site in a raised and discolored form, usually red in color, and also cause discomfort.
 Hypertrophic scars may continue to become thick in appearance for several months after the initial injury.

 Atrophic scars differ from both keloid and hypertrophic scars in that they are indented in their appearance and develop below the skin’s surface, which produces a sunken appearance in the area affected.
 These scars may become more prominent over time due to the body’s aging process.
 Atrophic scars develop when the skin is unable to regenerate tissue properly.
 Their indented appearance is due to the healing process occurring below the skin layer.
-These scars are commonly linked to severe acne or chickenpox, although they could also be the result of a mole removal.
+These scars are commonly linked to severe acne or chickenpox, although they could also be the result of mole removal.